Editor’s note: Updated May 2020.

 A successful influencer marketing campaign on YouTube could take the form of a hands-on demo, careful product placement or daily vlogging.
 There are so many ways to build and monetize an audience on YouTube for marketing efforts within your particular niche, whether that’s beauty product recommendations or power tool guides.

-Its distinctive aesthetics and user demographics, which skew younger than the general population, also made it an ideal platform for posting the aspirational content so conducive to building brand awareness and loyalty.
-You don’t have to take our word for it, though – 87 percent of influencers cited Instagram as their favorite platform in 2018.
+The network’s distinctive aesthetics and user demographics, which skew younger than the general population, make it an ideal platform for posting the aspirational content so conducive to building brand awareness and loyalty.
+You don’t have to take our word for it, though – 89 percent of influencers cited Instagram as their favorite platform in 2019.

 Between 2016 and 2017, the number of Instagram posts bearing the FTC-required #ad or #sponsored hashtags for sponsored content surged to 1.5 million.
 These updates generated over 1 billion likes between them that year.
 But those numbers don’t tell the whole story, as influencer marketing efforts on Instagram are often subtle and organic.